Wolfgang Gil is a Venezuelan-born American artist exploring the sculptural qualities of sound.

-Gil has presented work in venues such as the Art Miami art fair (Miami, FL), Eyebeam (New York, NY), Loop Festival (Barcelona, Spain), Diapason Gallery (Brooklyn, NY), Harvestworks (New York, NY), Issue Project Room (Brooklyn, NY), ASPN Gallery (Leipzig, Germany), and the Subtropics Biennial (Miami, FL).
-He has also presented workshops on sound and technology both nationally and internationally.
+Gil has presented work in venues such as Art Miami Art Fair, Eyebeam (New York, NY), The Loop Festival (Barcelona, Spain), Diapason Gallery (Brooklyn, NY), Harvestworks (New York, NY), Issue Project Room (Brooklyn, NY), ASPN Gallery (Leipzig, Germany), and the Subtropics Biennial (Miami, FL)